mrrebelito/noaa-repository-api-query/README.md

-# Python tool for querying NOAA Institutional Repository (IR) JSON API
+# Python tools for interacting with NOAA Institutional Repository REST API

+The [NOAA Institutional Repository](https://repository.library.noaa.gov/) has a REST API that which outputs JSON.

+The following Python scripts allow you to inteact with the API.

+## CLI Menu

-Once files are downloaded, tool provides a menu to view or individual collections as well as download all items from IR.
+ This tool provides a menu to view or individual collections as well as download all items from IR.
 All packages used within the files are builtins, with the exception of requests.

-## Usage
+### Usage

 Download api_query.py and menu.py and place in the same.
 Run the following in shell: